If I sign up to run a Flint camp, what’s my monetary investment?

 Can I choose any dates for my camp?

 You can hold the camp whenever you’d like during the summer, but we recommend mid- to late-July.
+All camps are five days, Monday through Friday.

 Is there a minimum or maximum number of campers?